Tell me if this is you…

 - Get mentally tougher.

-- Crush the PT Test, but also build up durability and overall work capacity to endure training.
+- Crush the PT Test, but also build up durability and overall work capacity to endure the selection training program of your goal profession.

 You have to be patient with the process as it is easy to get frustrated by the fact that you are: